 We might have a friend or family member who is feeling suicidal right now.
 Another major problem concerning this issue is that most people who are suicidal don’t usually talk about their problems.

 This is because there is still a stigma operating within our society where suicidal people are often dismissed as crazy or weak.
 So if at all you want to help them make sure that you aren’t being judgmental and make the first move of talking it out.

-Anyone can be at the risk of suicide, be it children, adults, men, women.
-Yet there are certain groups who are more susceptible to suicide than others.
+Anyone can be at risk of suicide, be it children, adults, men, women.
+Yet there are certain groups who are more susceptible to suicidal behavior than others.